 Dr. Batman provides the medical explanation as to how and why our systems work as they do.
 He also provides ample testimonial letters from people who are living the benefits of increased water/salt intake.
 Testimonial letters range from reduced blood pressure, reduced asthma episodes, reduction in allergic reactions, vision improvement and much more.

 There were times in my life when my vision seemed worse and other times it seemed better.
 One time I thought it was vitamin C that caused the vision improvement, but hindsight tells me it was the significant increase in water along with the vitamin C that did the trick.
 When I reduced my vitamin C intake, I also reduced my water intake.
 Over time, the vision improvements reached a plateau and then reversed.

 Think about this for a minute.
 What is one of the first methods of treatment when someone is rushed to the emergency room?
 The team hooks up an IV of saline.
 What is in the saline solution?
 You guessed it, salt and water.

 I’m not a doctor and will not give medical advice.
 All I want to do is encourage you to read Dr. Batmanghelidj’s book and to drink more water.

-Since drinking more water I noticed a marked improvement with my nails.
-For the past year my nails have been splitting and breaking.
-At one point I suffered with a case of Onycholysis.
+Since drinking more water I noticed a marked improvement in my nails.
+For the past year, my nails have been splitting and breaking.
+At one point I suffered from a case of Onycholysis.
 About 3 weeks into drinking more water I noticed my nails becoming stronger and splitting less.
 They are now at the point where they are growing as they once did years ago.
 So much so that I have to regularly file or clip them to keep them at a manageable length.

 It’s pretty interesting how many signs the body gives us when we are chronically dehydrated.
 Instead of reaching for a pill or ointment, we should try drinking more water first.